KetchuppOfficial/Processor/README.md

 4. **Extra instructions with only one argument (can be added)**: 8 (sizeof (double)) bytes contain a double number.

-## Example of a program on this assember
+## Example of a program on assember

 This program asks for 3 numbers (a, b, c).
 It return the result of expression: ab + c.